speeduino/wiki.js/boards/official/TurbineBear.md

 The ECU contains is designed to take 2 hall/optical inputs.

 #### N1 filter
-The board includes a variable hardware filter on the crank input that can be used to adjust the amount of capacitor filtering being used on this signal.
+The board includes a variable hardware filter on the N1 input that can be used to adjust the amount of capacitor filtering being used on this signal.
 This is designated `N1 Filter` on the PCB.

 > Changing this filter from the default setting (On/On) is not required in most cases.
 It should only be considered if the trigger is utilising 60+ teeth at crank speed.
 {.is-warning}